3. Regional Directors, Demons, and the Dominican Republic

 More importantly, as our denomination's work around the world continues to grow at 10 percent per year, the division office in Kansas City could not be expected to give direction for everything.
 For instance, the Mesoamerica Region (Mexico, Central America, and the Caribbean) last year was as large in membership and in many other ways as was the entire worldwide ministry of the World Mission Division just 10 years ago.
 With over 40 organized districts, that ine region needed a full-time director.

 Actually, this idea of on-site direction of mission work was pioneered in the 1860s by J. Hudson Taylor of the China Inland Mission.
 As he began organizing his work, he decided that his headquarters could be more responsive to the needs of the work if it was located in Asia rather than in London, halfway around the globe.
-In the Church of the Nazarene, we have been experimenting for several years with the regional director idea.
-Today the Church of the Nazarene operates six regional offices in the six world mission areas.
+In the Church of the Nazarene, we have been experimenting with the regional director idea for several years.
+Today, the Church of the Nazarene operates six regional offices in the six world mission areas.
 These are: Africa, Asia-Pacific, Eurasia, Mesoamerica, South America, and USA/Canada.

 But aren't we in danger of fragmenting our denomination into separate regional "kingdoms"?